-13.3 Restore Operations
+15.3 Restore Operations

 The restore operations restores the data files from a backup to their original locations on the database server, or to other desired locations.
-The MySQL instance must be shut down first before a restore operation (except for backups created using transportable tablespace (TTS)).
+Normally, the restoration process requires the database server to be already shut down (or, at least not operating on the directory you are restoring the data to), except for restorations of backups created with the --use-tts option.
 The options datadir, innodb_log_files_in_group, and innodb_log_file_size must be specified either in the target server's configuration file, in the file specified by the --defaults-file option, or as command-line options.
 For usage examples, see Chapter 5, Recovering or Restoring a Database.